New Beekeepers & Beginnings

 Each Spring brings a new crop of flowers, tree leaves, baby animals and yes, new beekeepers.

-Those of us who have been in beekeeping for a while enjoy seeing the enthusiasm of this group and we are able to relive that thrill again.
+Those of us who have been in beekeeping for a while enjoy seeing the enthusiasm of this group.
+And it enables us to relive that thrill again.
 Thinking about bees in the Spring is great.

 But if you are serious about purchasing bees, planning should start in the Fall.
 And don’t forget to give your family a wish list for Christmas gifts!